deconst/deconst-docs/running/webhooks.rst

   .. end the code block.

- * A push webhook that sends a POST to the ``/refresh`` endpoint of each :term:`layout service` for each commit to master.
- * A push webhook that sends a POST to the ``/refresh`` endpoint of each :term:`mapping service` for each commit to master.

 These are the integrations that need to be installed on each **content repository**:

  * A ``.travis.yml`` file that clones and executes the appropriate :term:`preparer` for that repository type.
 Here's an example for a Sphinx repository: